isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 Run npm dev environment with `docker-compose run --rm npm run dev`

-NOTE: if you do not need NPM at all, you can leave the `npm` portion out of `docker-compose.yml`
+NOTE: if you do not need NPM at all, you can leave the npm portion out of docker-compose.yml.

 To shut down the containers, run `docker-compose down`